 Mined diamonds cause an average of 4.5 environmental incidents per year – events that either breach environmental regulations or have a significant impact on local human, plant, or animal life.
 Grown diamonds, according to Frost & Sullivan’s study, have resulted in none of these incidents to date.
 “Mining of diamonds poses a constant threat to the surrounding environment,” the study reported.

 The Bottom Line

-The moral of the story is simple: lab-grown diamonds are safer, healthier and smarter – both for workers and the environment overall – than traditionally mined diamonds.
+The moral of the story is simple: lab grown diamonds are safer, healthier, and smarter – both for workers and the environment overall – than traditionally mined diamonds.
+In other words, they’re the ethical choice.
 According to Frost & Sullivan’s study, “mined diamonds represent more than seven times the level of impact as compared to grown diamonds.”

 Want to change more than just your love life with your engagement ring purchase?
-A lab-grown diamond is the answer.
-With lower prices, less environmental impact and the same quality and clarity, they’re best jewelry decision you’ll ever make.
+A lab grown diamond is the answer.
+With lower prices, less environmental impact, and the same quality and clarity, they’re the best jewelry decision you’ll ever make.